airbop/airbop-simple-jar/README.md

                 <service android:name="com.airbop.library.simple.AirBopGCMIntentService" />
                 <service android:name="com.airbop.library.simple.AirBopIntentService"></service>

-These lines tell GCM to use the airbop.jar for some of the basic GCM task, rather than looking for the hooks within your app.
+These lines tell GCM to use the airbop.jar for the majority of the basic GCM tasks, rather than looking for the hooks within your app.

 ### 3. Add the AirBop simple jar meta-data to your Android.xml manifest